 2. Give every Family Member a Job and Some Authority

 Children will not be invested in the family if they don’t feel like their membership is vital.
 It would be like you showing up to work everyday and no one ever wanted your opinion or noticed your progress.
 When we give our kids jobs (chores) we are letting them know that their help is vital to the success of the whole family.
 And we can add a little good stress by letting them know that they are in charge of that job.
 They have some authority to make small decisions within that job.
 If they don’t step in and get it done it will affect the whole family.
 Example: the trash will continue to pile up if they don’t take it out:)

 As children become older we begin to see their special gifting.
 Put it to good use!
 One of our boys enjoys cooking so I had him help me extra in the kitchen.
 Our other son we refer to as “tech support”.
 He knows that we are counting on him to get any technical jobs done.

-3. Plan Trips Together
+3. Strengthen Family Bond and Plan Trips Together

 Trying to get everyone out of the house at the same time takes strategy!
 And sometimes what feels like a small miracle.
 Taking day trips and vacations not only gives the family time together, but it does take planning.
 Pull the whole family into helping.

 Our family enjoys camping and it takes everyone hauling the camping gear out of the house and setting up at the campground to get the job done.
 Growing up our boys were also in charge of helping with building the fires and hauling water.
 Little Red and I make sure the “kitchen” is organized.
 And Country Boy takes the lead on all the awesome campfire meals!

 4. Connect in with One Another during the Day

 Make it a habit to check in with each other throughout the day whether that be simple notes in your kids lunchbox, calls or texts.